Selling Vinyl Records on eBay: How Joe Built an eBay Store with a 99%+ Feedback Score (Vintage 36J)

 Q: Final question — what’s next for you and Vintage 36J?

-For 2026, the goal is to greatly expand the eBay presence with new categories.
+For 2026, the goal is to greatly expand my eBay Store with new categories of items.

 Talking with Joe made one thing clear: success on eBay isn’t just about what you sell, it’s about how you sell it.
 Experience, honesty, customer care, and a sense of humor go a long way.
 Vintage 36J isn’t just a store; it’s the result of years of learning, adapting, and genuinely enjoying the process.